 How To Make Vegan Macaroni Salad

-- Start by boiling your elbow macaroni noodles until they are al dente.
+- Boil the pasta.
+Start by boiling your elbow macaroni noodles until they are al dente.
 Quickly drain the noodles and run cool water over them to keep them from cooking any further.

-- While the pasta is cooking, prep the produce and whisk together the creamy sauce.
+- Prep the produce.
+While the pasta is cooking, prep the produce and whisk together the creamy sauce.

 More Vegan Side Recipes You’ll Love